 - The site is located within the Shoreham-Lancing Gap.
-Although the site is on the very edge of the gap, it makes a significant contribution to the setting of the River Adur and acts a gateway to both Shoreham and the National Park.
+Although the site is on the very edge of the gap, it makes a significant contribution to the setting of the River Adur and the Old Shoreham Conservation Area and acts a gateway to both Shoreham and the National Park.
 The site is an important part of the gateway sequence of views and spaces on the northern edge of Shoreham and the development of the site would be an unwelcome urbanisation. - The majority of the site is located within Flood Zone 3a and there are surface water and potentially significant groundwater flooding issues. - Potential for significant noise issues given the proximity of the site to the A27 and the A283.

-It is considered a key priority of the Local Plan to maintain the integrity of the Local Green Gaps and protect the setting of the River Adur.
-It is considered that development of this site would conflict with these priorities and is therefore not recommended for inclusion in the Revised Draft Local Plan.
+It is considered a key priority of the Local Plan to maintain the integrity of the Local Green Gaps and protect the setting of the River Adur and the main settlements within Adur.
+As a result, It is considered that development of this site would conflict with these priorities and therefore the negative impacts would outweigh the positive impacts.